jeffgortmaker/pyblp/docs/api.rst

    Optimization

-Data Construction Functions
+Data Manipulation Functions
 ---------------------------

-There are also a number of convenience functions that can be used to construct common components of product and agent data.
+There are also a number of convenience functions that can be used to construct common components of product and agent data, or manipulate other PyBLP objects.

 .. autosummary::
    :toctree: _api